ditero/greetings-webapp/README.md

 ```
 #  Running the Web Application
-After completing the installtion of dependencies you can run the Application by running the followign command:
+After completing the installation of dependencies you can run the Application by running the following command:
 ```bash
 nodemon
 ````